robthornton/simple/README.md

 - `character` will provide the character at the cursor.
 - `accept` will take in a string of characters that the scanner will accept in order to advance.
 It will return the character accepted or nil.
-- raise `EndOfFileError` when it reaches the end of the file.
+- raise `EndOfInputError` when it reaches the end of the file.

 # Context Free Language